-This strand explores different kinds of spaces and places and the many connections between them, including through the wider lens of public history and the heritage sector (broadly defined).
-It embraces work on the movement and exchange of people, materials and ideas across spaces, whether through migration, trade, or conflict.
-It also engages with research examining the role of different environments – from landscapes and seascapes to cities, villages and more – within social life.
-The strand has also recently incorporated ‘Heritage’ more prominently in its focus and welcomes research exploring heritage sites and memory, as well as submissions that focus on public engagement with space and place and heritage practice.
+This strand explores the connections between spaces and places of history, including through the wider lens of public history and the heritage sector.
+It engages with research examining the role of different environments – from landscapes and seascapes to cities, villages and more – within social life.
+It also engages with the cultural meaning associated with different spaces, welcoming research that explores heritage sites and memory, as well as submissions that focus on public engagement with space and place and heritage practice.

 Strand Convenors